 Douglas Sky G

-Frequently asked questions about St Croix Imperial fly rods
+Frequently asked questions about St. Croix Imperial fly rods

-Question: Does St Croix add new models to the Imperial series?
+Question: Does St. Croix add new models to the Imperial series?

 Answer: Yes, the brand refreshes this series by adding new models to it every year.

-Question: Are St Croix Imperial fly rods discontinued?
+Question: Are St. Croix Imperial fly rods discontinued?

 Answer: This fly rod series isn’t discontinued, but Imperial fly rod models that hit the market more than ten years ago are no longer available.

-Question: Can I get the St Croix Imperial combo?
+Question: Can I get the St. Croix Imperial combo?

-Question: Are St Croix Imperial fly rods handcrafted?
+Question: Are St. Croix Imperial fly rods handcrafted?

-Our verdict: Who should get a St Croix Imperial fly rod?
+Our verdict: Who should get a St. Croix Imperial fly rod?

-In case none of the St Croix Imperial models meets your expectations, you should consider getting a fly rod from the Orvis Helios 3D or Douglas Sky G series.
-Was this St Croix Imperial review useful?
+If none of the St. Croix Imperial models meet your expectations, you should consider getting a fly rod from the Orvis Helios 3D or Douglas Sky G series.
+Was this St. Croix Imperial review useful?
+Let us know in the comments.

 Phil robinson